Friday 6th June 2025 ~ Issue 16

 Sports Catch Up

-Things become quiet on the sporting front for the rest of Term Two, but there are several sporting opportunities across Term Three.
-It shall be a very busy and fun Term!
+After a very busy term, things have become quiet on the sporting front for the rest of Term Two, but there are several sporting opportunities coming up across Term Three.
+It shall be a very busy and fun term!
+I will have some more updates for you next week.

 Dates for your Diary